JPardo08/re_te_lowresources/README.md

 - **`summary/`**
   - **`summary.csv`** & **`summary.xlsx`**: Contain the combined results from Web of Science and Scopus for queries ('q31','q32','q33','q34','q46','q47','q48','q49','q61','q62','q63','q64') after removing duplicates between platforms.
 Provided in both CSV and Excel formats.
-  - **`summary_reduced.csv`** & **`summary_reduced.xlsx`**: Contain the refined results from the same query set after applying inclusion/exclusion criteria and removing duplicates between platforms.
+  - **`summary_reduced.csv`** & **`summary_reduced.xlsx`**: Contain the refined results from the same query set after applying inclusion/ exclusion criteria and removing duplicates between platforms.
 Provided in both CSV and Excel formats.

 - **`datasets/`**
   - Contains the datasets used in the works analyzed from the Scopus and Web of Science results.